azad-academy/transformer-attention/README.md

-# Attention Matters: What is Attention and How to Compute Attention in a Transformer Model
+# Matters of Attention: What is Attention and How to Compute Attention in a Transformer Model
 ## A comprehensive and easy guide to Attention in Transformer Models (with example code)

 ![title cover image](cover.png)